 Small business failure sucks!
-It’s worse than a punch in the stomach!
-Not only does it affect the business owner and their staff but their families and often the wider community.
+It’s a punch in the stomach!
+Not only does it affect the business owners and their staff but their families and often the wider community.

-As a small business owner, you have to wear many hats.
+As a small business owner, you must wear many hats.
 With responsibilities varying from salesman to debt collector.
 You also need to keep track of where the cash is going and how the business is performing.

 The accounting system is one performance tool to use.
-But accounting is nebulous.
-There are too many rules and it is too easy to misunderstand.
-Based on a principle that creates a distorted picture of your main reality — how healthy is the business today?
+But accounting to non-accountants is confusing.
+There are too many rules, and it is too easy to misunderstand.
+Based on principles that create a distorted picture of your main reality — how healthy is the business today?

 As a result, most SMB owners are too consumed with running the business to bother with the accounting.

 But they are missing the important point in that the bookkeeping is only one of two distinct parts:

 - The recording and summarizing, of the historical financial transactions of a company … is the bookkeeping.

 - Then there is the analysing and interpretation of the business numbers to assess the present and use numbers to plan for the future … the management accounting or more importantly the complete financial management system.

 The bookkeeping function is routine and structured and with modern accounting software and integrated applications, a growing amount of it can be automated.

 Whereas the analysing and interpretation has challenges.
 As it involves a wider understanding, interpretation and consideration of the complete business.